blyxyas/no-rust-policy-change/README.md

 - [Video by ThePrimeagen: Rust Foundation IS DOING WHAT????](https://youtu.be/gutR_LNoZw0)
 - [Video by Theo - t3.gg: This Video Is NOT Endorsed By The Rust Foundation](https://youtu.be/2oh7MoEvJ88)

 You can also include the banner at the top of your projects.
+Sharing this repository in social media can also spread awareness.

 ## How to use the banner.